microsoft/retina/docs/04-Captures/cli.md

 Maximum size of the capture file - in MB.

+Only works on Linux.

 **Example:**

 `kubectl retina capture create --name capture-test --host-path /mnt/capture --namespace capture --node-selectors "kubernetes.io/os=linux" --max-size=50`

 ### Capture Delete

 Deleting the capture job before either of the terminating conditions have been met will stop the capture.

 `kubectl retina capture delete --name <string>` deletes a Kubernetes Jobs with the specified Capture name.